 What is rice pilaf ?

-Rice pilaf is a rice-based dish that involves lightly frying chopped onion in cooking oil, then adding the uncooked rice and a broth (meat or vegetable) and simmering the rice until fluffy and tender.
+Rice pilaf is a rice-based dish that involves lightly frying the chopped onion in cooking oil, then adding the uncooked rice and a broth (meat or vegetable) and simmering the rice until fluffy and tender.
 Rice pilaf is meant to turn out non-sticky, so the rice is always washed before cooking and long-grain rice is preferred.

 This method of cooking rice – lightly frying, then simmering in broth – is supposed to keep each individual rice grain intact and perfectly cooked on its own.
-It differs form steamed rice as it’s more flavorful due to the added oil, onion, and any other spices (if any).
+It differs from steamed rice as it’s more flavorful due to the added oil, onion, and any other spices (if any).